Chilblains

 Non-urgent advice: See a GP if:

-- you have chilblains and your skin has not got any better after 2 to 3 weeks
+- your skin is not getting better after 2 to 3 weeks

 - there is pus coming out of your skin

-- your temperature is very high or you feel hot or shivery
+- your temperature is very high, or you feel hot, cold or shivery

 - you keep getting chilblains